 Method 2: How to add footers in the Slide Master

 If step one didn’t work, let’s level up our slide number skills.
 Navigate to the View tab, and then open the Slide Master.
 Once you’re in the Slide Master you’ll notice that you still have the Insert Slide Number option you did in the normal PowerPoint view.
 For some reason of explicit wizardry, this option doesn’t work.

 When you open up the Slide Master it will default onto the page layout for the page you we’re viewing in the normal view.
 If you are struggling to get slide numbers on this page it could be because the ‘Footers’ option isn’t checked.
 Checking this should bring up a number of pre-programmed footers on your slide.

-Step two works if things have been deleted or moved (often by accident) from a particular template in your master, but sometimes there are page numbers missing across multiple layouts.
+Step two works for adding slide numbers if things have been deleted or moved (often by accident) from a particular template in your master, but sometimes there are page numbers missing across multiple layouts.
 So to fix this, we go back and open up the Slide Master from the View tab and select the main layout (you might have to scroll to the top to find it).